fardiiin/Nashville-Housing-Data-Cleaning/README.md

 5. Removed any duplicate entries
 6. Finally, retrieved the necessary columns from the table (UID, PropAddress, PropCity, SaleDate, ParcelID, LandUse, SalePrice, LegalReference, SoldAsVacant, OwnerName, OwnerAddress, OwnerCity, OwnerState, Acreage, LandValue, BuildingValue, TotalValue, YearBuilt, Bedrooms, FullBath, HalfBath).

 This is my first time cleaning data using SQL.
 Because of using the free version of BigQuery, I ran into some limitations.
-I couldn't use the UPDATE statement here, so I had to make 5 new tables to keep working on my project.
+I couldn't use the UPDATE statement here, so I had to make intermediate VIEWs to keep working on my project.

 In BigQuery, the Project name is "ata-data-ceaning" and the dataset is named as "NashvilleHousing" here!